SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Model Fitting Results

 For sources with parallaxes, the radius used for this interpolation is obtained from the fitted spectral scaling, $\log(R^2/D^2)$, together with the parallax-based distance.
 For sources without parallaxes, the radius can only be inferred indirectly from model-based quantities associated with the ML estimate of $L_{\mathrm{bol}}$.
 Thus, we estimate evolutionary $\log g$ only for sources with parallaxes.

 Figure~\ref{fig:radius_teff_c23} shows the resulting source distribution in the $(T_{\mathrm{eff}},R)$ diagram together with representative C23 evolutionary tracks.
 Most objects lie within, or close to, the region covered by the model grid.
 For sources that fall slightly outside the convex hull of the C23 grid, we allow a local affine extrapolation based on the nearest C23 grid points in the normalized $(T_{\mathrm{eff}},R)$ parameter space.
-Cases that require extrapolation are flagged in the Table~\ref{tab:first30_trunc}.
 In this diagram, the evolutionary tracks provide the mapping between the measured radius, the adopted effective temperature, and the inferred physical parameters.
 At fixed mass, the tracks evolve from larger radii at young ages toward smaller radii at older ages as the objects contract and cool.
 The sample follows the broad trend expected from these C23 tracks.

 Uncertainties are propagated from both input quantities.
 The radius uncertainty includes the contributions from the distance and the fitted $\log(R^2/D^2)$ scaling.
 For $T_{\mathrm{eff}}$, we combine the formal fitting uncertainty with an additional conservative $120$~K uncertainty term.
 For each source, we sample the input distributions and report the median value and the 16th and 84th percentiles of the resulting C23 mass, age, and evolutionary $\log g$ (for those with parallaxes) distributions in Table~\ref{tab:first30_trunc}.
-For the final C23 estimates, the median fractional mass uncertainty for the full set is $21\%$, and the median age uncertainty is $0.24$~dex.
-For the subset of sources with parallaxes, the corresponding median uncertainties are $16\%$ in mass and $0.15$~dex in age.
+For the final C23 estimates, the median fractional mass uncertainty for the full set is $21\%$, and the median age uncertainty is $0.25$~dex.
+For the subset of sources with parallaxes, the corresponding median uncertainties are $17\%$ in mass and $0.15$~dex in age.